Promoting Body Positivity

 Vagina China is empowering and celebratory.
 Our art honors the vagina, and all her variations of shape, size and figure.
 In the word of Pussy Riot's Straight Outta Vagina, "Don't play stupid, don't play dumb.
 Vagina's where you're really from."

 We believe in the transformative power of art to challenge conventional thinking, to heal, and to ultimately change the world.

-Our White House china set was replaced by "Vive la Résistance," inspired by The Women's March and the Pink Pussyhat Revolution and named for the 1940 Résistance, a collection of French movements that fought against the Nazi German occupation of France.
+Our White House china set was replaced by "Vulva la Résistance," inspired by The Women's March and the pink pussyhats worn by the marchers and named for the 1940s Résistance, a collection of French movements that fought against the Nazi German occupation of France.
 Many résistants often spoke of some "climax" when they saw some intolerable act of injustice, after which they could not longer remain passive.

 Our mission is to make art that celebrates the vulva by demystifying it; to bringing light awareness, and conversation about this part of the female body.
 This part of the female body is often objectified but is rarely reflected upon and revered.
 Our bodies come in all shapes, sizes, ages, and colors, and from all kinds of backgrounds.
 Every body, and every vulva, is a work of art.